 One thing you can say about this bunch is that they know how to have a good time and they go about riding with a zest that is, well, infectious.
 They make me want to ride, too (though the Huffers Club would compound in a very grand way should I take to the saddle).

 What seemed like a really foggy, impossible sort of day, the kind of day one might stay inside by the fire with a good book turned out to be really fun for a whole lot of people.
 That's one of the great things about following the hunt...it gets you outside in the fresh air when most other folks are huddled shivering inside.
 You see the changes of light in a day's time.
 You visit with other folks, friends and strangers alike.
 You get to learn the lay of the land and meet the people of a region.
 You see what the farmers are up to at a given time of year.
-You see how someone lays a hedge or spy a nest or maybe get a glimpse of a fox or a hedgehog as they go about their day.
+You see how someone lays a hedge or spy a nest or maybe get

 A couple of days ago I called my friend Beryl and we met for a nice lunch at the Blue Boar, a kind of traditional pub in the village.
 It was delightful.
 There was a hot coal fire in the open fireplace (see picture) with its lovely oak mantlepiece and a big grandfather's clock just next to it.
 There were oak pub tables, reading material and a great cup of hot chocolate too.
 We both enjoyed their potato wedges with ham and stilton sauce and salad.
 Ah, the good life!